Migrating a database from a third-party MySQL® cluster to a Yandex Managed Service for MySQL® cluster

 Transferring data by creating and restoring a logical dump.

 A logical dump is a file with a set of commands running which one by one you can restore the state of a database.
-To ensure that a logical dump is complete, before creating it, switch the source cluster to
+To achieve a full logical dump, before you create it, switch the source cluster to

 read-only